enygma/xacmlphp/README.md

     )
     ->setAlgorithm(new \Oasisphp\Algorithm\DenyOverrides());

-// Make a new policy and add the Rule to it (with our Match)
+// Make two new policies and add the Rule to it (with our Match)
 $policy1 = new \Oasisphp\Policy();
 $policy1->setAlgorithm(new \Oasisphp\Algorithm\AllowOverrides())
     ->setId('Policy1')